 Analysis | ‘Appropriate’ or ‘not very smart’?
-Where Mitch McConnell draws the line on corporate political engagement
+Where Mitch McConnell draws the line on corporate political engagement.

-After Gov. Brian Kemp (R-Ga.) signed an election bill that critics say will make voting more difficult for Black Americans, working-class residents and other historically disenfranchised groups, Republicans said the coverage and the backlash was unfair, based on the final legislation that passed — after a more restrictive bill was walked back — though dozens of executives — including more than 70 Black executives — condemned the law.
+After Georgia Gov. Brian Kemp (Ga.) signed an election bill that critics say will make voting more difficult for Black Americans, working-class residents and other historically disenfranchised groups, Republicans said the coverage and the backlash was unfair, based on the final legislation that passed — after a more restrictive bill was walked back — though dozens of executives, including more than 70 Black executives, condemned the law.

 “Corporations have to stand up.
 There is no middle ground,” former American Express chief executive Ken Chenault, one of the first Black chief executives at a Fortune 500 company, said last Wednesday on CNBC.
 “This is about all Americans having the right to vote, but we need to recognize the special history of the denial of the right to vote for Black Americans, and we will not be silent.”

-In the past week, several companies with significant ties to Georgia, including Delta Air Lines and Coca-Cola, have expressed their disappointment over the bill calling it “wrong” while defending the right to vote — a move that has attracted the ire of right-wing media, conservative activists and Republican politicians — including McConnell.
+In the past week, several companies with significant ties to Georgia, including Delta Air Lines and Coca-Cola, have expressed their disappointment over the bill, calling it “wrong” while defending the right to vote — a move that has attracted the ire of right-wing media, conservative activists and Republican politicians, including McConnell.

 McConnell swiftly took umbrage.
 He labeled the uproar over the bill, what it will actually do and the motives behind it “the big lie” — co-opting the moniker for the unproven election fraud allegations by former president Donald Trump.
-(It’s true Georgia’s bill expanded the window for voting in some ways, and that Democrats, including President Biden, have falsely described it, though there are also some problems with Republicans’ often cherry-picked comparisons to other states’ voting regulations.
+(It’s true that Georgia’s bill expanded the window for voting in some ways and that Democrats, including President Biden, have falsely described it, though there are also some problems with Republicans’ often cherry-picked comparisons to other states’ voting regulations.
 Namely, that Georgia’s rationale for enacting this law was predicated on responding to the original “big lie.”)

 “I found it completely discouraging to find a bunch of corporate CEOs getting in the middle of politics,” McConnell said in a Monday news conference.
 “My advice to the corporate CEOs of America is to stay out of politics.
 Don’t pick sides in these big fights.”